 If you recall, we already mentioned various preventive measures to protect your home from damage while work is ongoing.
 This means transferring your stuff to another place while work is ongoing, or simply covering them up with tarps, plastic sheets, and the like.
 But if you do the latter, you still at risk of getting your stuff damaged, especially if large chunks of plaster come crashing down.

 To save, you can opt to transfer your stuff in other areas of your home that still has space or will be unused.
 Otherwise, you may have to pay around $500 for movers to place your stuff in temporary storage.

-And because plaster removal is guaranteed to be messy, you will also need a container for all the debris that will be produced.
-Renting a dumpster is ideal because there will be a lot of dust and debris for this type of project, especially if you are removing the plaster of all the walls in your home.
+And because removal is guaranteed to be messy, you will also need a container for all the debris that will be produced.
+Renting a dumpster is ideal because there will be a lot of dust and debris for this type of project, especially if you are removing it from all your home.
 The cost of renting a dumpster normally ranges from $300 to $400.

 Having a historic home may also mean having unique flooring, which you will also want to protect.
 Unfortunately, plastic sheets may not be enough to protect them from damage; the best way to do so is to place plywood over your flooring.
 A 4×8 sheet of plywood can cost from $5 to $50, but you can opt for the cheapest one.

 On the other hand, tarps and plastic sheeting that you can use as cover can cost between tens to hundreds of dollars, depending on your preferred thickness and size.

 If you go with the DIY route, your only expense for the actual removal job is in terms of the equipment you will use.
 This covers your safety gear and the tools you will need.
 Buying the necessary safety gear will cost you around $100 on average, and the cost of equipment will depend on what you prefer using.